Why do men ask more questions than women at scientific seminars?

 For more information:

-Gender pay gap: conversation with Isabelle Bensidoun
+Gender Pay Gap: A Conversation with Isabelle Bensidoun

-Sexism and the academic world
+Sexism and the Academic World

 For more information: